tendai22/dpans94_ja/app.md

 ##### A.3.1.3.2 Integers

 A single-cell datum may be treated by a Standard Program as a signed integer.
 Moving and storing such  data is performed as for any single-cell data.
-In addition to the universally-applicable operators for singlecell data specified above, the following mathematical and comparison operators are valid for single-cell  signed integers:
+In addition to the universally-applicable operators for single-cell data specified above, the following mathematical and comparison operators are valid for single-cell  signed integers:

     * */ */MOD /MOD MOD + +! - / 1+ 1- ABS MAX MIN NEGATE
     0< 0> < >